blabla1337/skf-flask/skf/markdown/knowledge_base/178-knowledge_base--Content_security_policy_headers--.md

 predict.
 Similar to the operation of the CSRF tokens, the nonce becomes impossible for the attacker to predict making it difficult to execute a successful XSS attack.

-Inline javascript example containing nonce:
+Inline JavaScript example containing nonce:
 	<script nonce=sfsdf03nceI23wlsgle9h3sdd21>
     <!-- Your javscript code -->
     </script>